raycast/utils/docs/utils-reference/oauth/README.md

 # OAuth

-Authenticating with OAuth in Raycast extensions is tedious.
+Dealing with OAuth can be tedious.
 So we've built a set of utilities to make that task way easier.
 There's two part to our utilities:

-1. Authenticating with the service using [OAuthService](utils-reference/oauth/OAuthService.md) and some third-party providers (e.g GitHub with `OAuthService.github`)
+1. Authenticating with the service using [OAuthService](utils-reference/oauth/OAuthService.md) or some built-in providers (e.g GitHub with `OAuthService.github`)
-2. Bringing authentication to React components using [withAccessToken](utils-reference/oauth/withAccessToken.md) and [`getAccessToken`](utils-reference/oauth/withAccessToken.md#getAccessToken)
+2. Bringing authentication to Raycast commands using [withAccessToken](utils-reference/oauth/withAccessToken.md) and [`getAccessToken`](utils-reference/oauth/withAccessToken.md#getAccessToken)

 Here are two different use-cases where you can use the utilities.